AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 <!-- * Avoid creating duplicate smart crop profiles that have the same width and height values.
 * Name smart crops based on crop dimensions, not on end usage.
 Doing so helps to optimize for duplicates where a single dimension is used on multiple pages. -->

-You have two image crop options from which to choose.
-You can also choose to automate the creation of color and image swatches or preserve crop content across target resolutions.
+You have two image crop options from which to choose: Pixel Crop or Smart Crop.
+You can also choose to automate the creation of color and image swatches.

 >[!IMPORTANT]
 >